-British prime minister John Major announced at a news conference on 1994 that the broadcasting ban on Sinn Féin had been lifted.
+British Prime Minister John Major announces that the broadcasting ban on Sinn Féin had been lifted.

 Mr Major also committed to putting the outcome of the Northern Ireland peace talks to a referendum.

 I intend to fulfill the commitment made with the agreement of the parties with Peter Brooke when he launched the talks in 1991 to ensure that the outcome of the talks was acceptable to the people.
 And so, for the avoidance of any doubt, I want to make clear today that the government will submit the final outcome of the three stranded progress of talks to the electorate in Northern Ireland for approval in a referendum.

 The IRA had almost convinced him that their recent ceasefire would continue, and the lifting of the broadcasting ban would give them more flexibility.

 I just need to know from Sinn Féin that the cease fire that has been taking place is going to continue.

 Reaction to the Prime Minister's statement was largely positive.